Deep-MI/Deep-MI.github.io/events/index.md

 ## Overview

-The Deep MI lab is happy to announce a two-day, hands-on, introductory **FreeSurfer/FastSurfer course** about the analysis of structural imaging data.
+The DeepMI lab is happy to announce a two-day, hands-on, introductory **FastSurfer/FreeSurfer course** focussing on the analysis of structural brain MRI data.

-The course consists of lectures, demonstrations, and practical exercises, and will cover a range of topics, such as
+The course consists of lectures, demonstrations, and practical exercises and will cover a range of topics, such as

 - Advanced deep-learning for image segmentation
 - Organization, processing, and inspection (QC) of brain MRI data